adambrikman/d3-choropleth-map/README.md

 <!-- /TITLE -->

 <!-- DESCRIPTION/ -->
-This Choropleth Map created with the D3 Library and was completed as part of the Free-Code-Camp curriculum.
+This Choropleth Map was created with the D3 Library.
+This project was completed as part of the Free-Code-Camp curriculum.
 <!-- /DESCRIPTION -->